newjersey/navigator.business.nj.gov/content/src/certifications/dbe.md

 ---
-descriptionMd: A Disadvantaged Business Enterprise (DBE) certification may provide an advantage for New Jersey Department of Transportation's (NJDOT) contracts.
-Learn more about government contracts.
+descriptionMd: "A Disadvantaged Business Enterprise (DBE) certification may provide an advantage for New Jersey Department of Transportation's (NJDOT) contracts. "
 urlSlug: dbe
 name: Obtain a Disadvantaged Business Enterprise
 id: dbe